-We fully support the commitment and co-operation of all our citizens during the nationwide lockdown restrictions implemented on 26 March 2020.
 We have implemented the following COVID-19 protocol for the safety and reassurance of our staff and guests.
 The protocol includes but is not limited to:

 - Screening of guests on arrival.
 To prevent an infected person from checking into the guesthouse, guests will be required to complete and sign a questionnaire, as well as allow their temperature to be scanned with a thermal scanner.
 Guests will also need to provide the necessary certificates and/or permits as required by the relevant government enforced Lockdown Level at the date of the booking.